plabayo/rama/docs/book/src/sponsor.md

 Rama (ラマ) is bundled with Http/Tls emulation data, gathered for all major platforms and browsers using real devices by [BrowserStack](https://browserstack.com).
 It does this automatically every day by using [our public Fingerprinting service](https://fp.ramaproxy.org) which is hosted together with a database on [fly.io](https://fly.io).

-We are grateful to both sponsors for sponsering us these valuable cloud resources.
+We are grateful to both sponsors for sponsoring us these valuable cloud resources.
 Thank you!

 ## Professional Services

-🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).
-Or get an entireprise subscription via [Gihub Sponsors](https://github.com/sponsors/plabayo/sponsorships?tier_id=300734).
+🤝 Enterprise support, software customizations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).
+Or get an entireprise subscription via [Github Sponsors](https://github.com/sponsors/plabayo/sponsorships?tier_id=300734).

 These type of contracts are another way for you to be able to support the project and at the same time get serviced for your own needs and purposes.